FontoXML/dita-example-editor/README.md

 development tools](https://www.npmjs.com/package/@fontoxml/fontoxml-development-tools) to download this code.
 See also the install instructions in this README file.

-This Fonto configuration uses [bower](https://bower.io) to install element configuration for the different XSD modules in [the schema](https://github.com/fontoxml/dita-example-schema-bundle) that is used for this editor.
+This Fonto configuration is built for [a subset of DITA 1.3](https://github.com/fontoxml/dita-example-schema-bundle) that avoids ambiguity around mixed content and block-level elements in some places.

 ## Installation